 Purity, rancidity, and potency are our big concerns for Omega-3 quality.
-Our Vitality Approved Omega-3 Marine Algae Vegan Omega 3 is suitable for vegans and vegetarians exceed our standards for quality.
+Our Vitality Approved Omega-3 Marine DHA Vegan Omega 3 is suitable for vegans and vegetarians exceeds our standards for quality.

 Your gut is constantly under attack: stress, diet, medicine, and supplements all can have an impact on the good bacteria that live in your gut.
-Probiotics, or concentrated doses of gut-beneficial strains, are one component to a healthy gut.
-Probiotics are a Vital 5 supplement because it is just easier and less expensive to take a well made probiotic than trying to get them from food.
+Probiotics, or concentrated doses of gut-beneficial strains, are one component of a healthy gut.
+Probiotics are a Vital 5 supplement because it is just easier and less expensive to take a well-made probiotic than trying to get them from food.
 Dietary probiotics are typically a mixed bag of strains, mostly supporting just one part of the gut, and their doses vary.
 Consistency is key when reinforcing the troops of our GI tract.
-Plus, supplements are calorie free.
+Plus, supplements are calorie-free.
 This is exciting as it leaves calories for chocolate.

 We’ve gone into detail on Probiotic quality in our Buying Guide and the original Vital 5 article, so we’ll leave you with our recommendation: Probiotic Complete – 4 heavily studied, potent, human strains, proven temperature stable, and cost-effective.